anezih/StarDictNet/README.md

 *Query with regex expressions*

 # Note
-Windows elinks builds are provided as-is, use at your own risk.
+Windows elinks build is provided as-is, use at your own risk.